Collection and Your Puppy Pet Health Check

 CameronCavs puppies are collected at 8 weeks and after they have had a full health check with our vet, inoculations and microchip.

-At CameronCavs we recommend that you take your puppy to your pre-selected vet no later than 5 days after collection.
+At CameronCavs we recommend that you take your puppy to your pre-selected vet no later than 5 days after collection to make arrangements for 10 & 12 week injections.

 We also recommend that you don’t take the puppy to your pre-selected vet on the day of collection (unless you have serious concerns) as the puppy will be overwhelmed with the new experiences of meeting you & your family, travel and its new environment.